Yassine-jarir/RAOUF-ECOMMERCE-/README.md

 This is a minimalist e-commerce website built with React and sass.
-This website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts the focus on the products
+This website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts the focus on the products.

 👉 Live Demo :[E-commerce](https://raouf-ecommerce.vercel.app/)